yceruto/msgphp/src/Domain/README.md

-# MsgPhp Core Domain
+# Domain

-A core domain layer providing basic utilities for other domain layers.
+A base domain layer for other domain layers.

 ## Installation